Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 3. Working as needed in the Fabric workspace.
 4. Updating changes from workspace to reflect them back in source control.

+> Note: This sample follows a strategy where each feature branch is paired with a corresponding Fabric workspace, implementing a one-workspace-per-branch approach.

 The below picture illustrates these followed by a description of each of the numbered step:

 ![Fabric CI/CD Architecture](../../images/Option2.png)